hacs/integration/docs/developer/general.md

 ## Bages

-Tell your users that your repository can be tracked with HACS! :tada:
+Tell your users that your repository can be tracked with HACS.

 ### Default repository